Larissa Pacheco: 2021 season

 Pacheco made her return to PFL against Julija Pajić at PFL 3 on May 6, 2021.
 She won the bout via TKO less than a minute into the bout after dropping Pajić in the first exchange.

 Pacheco faced Olena Kolesnyk on June 25, 2021 at PFL 6.
 She won the bout via knockout in the first round.

 Pacheco was scheduled to face Taylor Guardado in the Semifinals off the Women's Lightweight tournament on August 19, 2021 at PFL 8.
 At weigh-ins, she came in 2 pounds over the limit and was therefore removed from the tournament.

 2022 season

 Pacheco faced Zamzagul Fayzallanova on May 6, 2022 at PFL 3.
 She won the bout via TKO stoppage in the first round.

 Pacheco faced Genah Fabian on July 1, 2022 at PFL 6.
 She won the bout via TKO stoppage in the first round.

 Pacheco faced Olena Kolesnyk in the Semifinals of the Women's Lightweight tournament on August 20, 2022 at PFL 9.
 She won the bout via first round TKO stoppage.

 Pacheco faced Kayla Harrison for a third time in the finals of the Women's Lightweight tournament on November 25, 2022 at PFL 10.
 She won the fight via unanimous decision.

 2023 season

-Pacheco will start of the 2023 season against Julia Budd on April 7, 2023 at PFL 2.
+Pacheco started the 2023 season against Julia Budd on April 7, 2023 at PFL 2.
+She won the fight by unanimous decision.

+Pacheco faced Amber Leibrock on June 16, 2023 at PFL 5.
+She won the fight via TKO in the first round.

+In the semi-finals, Pacheco faced Olena Kolesnyk for the third time on August 18, 2023 at PFL 8.
+At weigh-ins, Kolesnyk weighed in at 147.8 pounds, 1.8 pounds over the Featherweight limit.
+She was fined 20 percent of her purse, which went to Pacheco, and she started the bout with a one point subtraction.
+Pacheco won the fight via TKO in the first few seconds of the first round.

+In the final, Pacheco faced Marina Mokhnatkina on November 24, 2023 at PFL 10.
+She won the fight via unanimous decision to become the first two-division PFL champion in history.